Electricity for home and business

 Contact your retailer

-Engage a Powerco-approved contractor
+Engage a Powerco contractor

 They are qualified to safely disconnect the line or cable that connects the property to our network.
-Your retailer or electrician might organise a Powerco-approved contactor for you, so have a chat with them.
+Your retailer or electrician might organise a Powerco contactor for you, so have a chat with them.

-Find a Powerco-approved contractor
+Find a Powerco contractor

-For more information about the decommissioning process
+For more information about the decommissioning process.

 Learn more